workshopweekend/many-ways-to-blink-2/many-ways-to-blink-2.md

 # Code Steps
 * Save the "Many Ways to Blink 1" code as "Many Ways to Blink 2".
 NOTE: The full code is at the end of this tutorial.
 * Now we need to add some variables to store the min and max sensor values.
-You can see where to add them in the <a href="">Code Difference pdf</a>
+You can see where to add them in the <a href="https://github.com/workshopweekend/many-ways-to-blink-2/blob/master/many-ways-to-blink-2.pdf">Code Difference pdf</a>

 	int maxValue = 1023;